amazeeio/docs/drupal/amazeeioyml_file.md

 ### `shared` (optional)
 *Applies only to sites marked as type production, as type development sites do not use symlinked and releases folders.*

-List of files or directories that should be symlinked from the `shared` directory inside the home directory, into the `public_html` directory. (the `shared` directory is synchronized among all backend servers in a [cluster stack](../architecture/stack-types/cluster.md).
+List of files or directories that should be symlinked from the `shared` directory inside the home directory, into the `public_html` directory. (the `shared` directory is synchronized across all backend servers in a [cluster stack](../architecture/stack-types/cluster.md)).

 Each element in this list requires two keys: